sokoide/tangnano_6502_cpu/day02/README.md

 ## 📚 Theory

+### For Software Engineers: Combinational Logic is like a Pure Function

+Think of the combinational circuits you are building today as **pure functions** in software.
+Their outputs depend *only* on their current inputs, with no side effects or memory of past states. `assign` and `always_comb` are the tools you use to describe these "instantaneous" calculations.

 ### Combinational vs. Sequential (what you’re building today)

 In Day 01 you used a **counter**, which is a *sequential* circuit (it updates on a clock edge and “remembers” state).